ru22-14/beauty-boutique/README.md

 ### Products Page

+The Products Page features a sort selector at the top left of the page with a toggle switch that can sort products by alphabetical order, by Category, by Name or by Price.
+The User can view all the Products or  Products under different Categories by clicking the links provided in the navbar.

+### All Products

+The Products Page Contains Product Cards that have an image if the product and beneath the image there displays the name of the product, price, category name to the customer.

+if the User is the Owner of the Webstore then two more links will be provided at the bottom of each card so the Owner can edit a Product or simply delete it.

 <img src="static/media/products-page.jpg" width="80%" align = "center"> <br>

+### Care
+#### Skin Care Products Page
 <img src="static/media/skincare-products.jpg" width="80%" align = "center"> <br>

+#### Body Care Products Page
 <img src="static/media/bodycare-products.jpg" width="80%" align = "center"> <br>

+#### Hair Care Products Page
 <img src="static/media/haircare-products.jpg" width="80%" align = "center"> <br>

+### Makeup

+#### Complexion Products Page
 <img src="static/media/complexion-top.jpg" width="80%" align = "center"> <br>

+#### Eyeshadow Products Page
 <img src="static/media/eyeshadow-top.jpg" width="80%" align = "center"> <br>

+#### Lipstick Products Page
 <img src="static/media/lipstick-top.jpg" width="80%" align = "center"> <br>

+### Perfumes

+#### Scents Page
 <img src="static/media/scents-top.jpg" width="80%" align = "center"> <br>

+#### Attar Page
 <img src="static/media/attar-top.jpg" width="80%" align = "center"> <br>

+### Special Offers
+#### New Arrivals Page
 <img src="static/media/new-arrivals-top.jpg" width="80%" align = "center"> <br>

+#### Products on Sale Page
 <img src="static/media/sale-top.jpg" width="80%" align = "center"> <br>

 ### Product Detail Page

 <img src="static/media/product-detail-page.jpg" width="80%" align = "center"> <br>